How To Configure System-wide Proxy Settings Easily And Quickly

 $ proxyman help

-Before I came to know about Proxyman, I used to apply proxy settings manually at multiple places, for example package manager, web browser etc. Not anymore!
+Before I knew about Proxyman, I used to apply proxy settings manually at multiple places, for example package manager, web browser etc. Not anymore!
 ProxyMan did this job automatically in couple seconds.
+Hope this helps.